ApolloAutomation/docs/docs/index.md

 ### **What is Apollo Automation?**

-Apollo Automation is a small startup focused on building high-quality, affordable, and community-driven home automation hardware.
-We host monthly livestreams on our Discord channel.
-Apollo Automation began as a side project for a group of friends in Lexington, KY, USA, and was named after Trevor’s dog, Apollo.
-Our first sensor was created out of frustration with the products available at the time.
-Since then, Apollo Automation has grown from a side project into a full-fledged business.
-We remain committed to our core values: building our products in-house rather than outsourcing, staying transparent and accessible, and collaborating closely with the community.
+Apollo Automation is a small startup dedicated to creating high-quality, affordable, and community-driven home automation hardware.
+What started as a side project among friends in Lexington, KY, quickly grew into a full-fledged business.
+Named after Trevor’s dog, Apollo, our first sensor was born out of frustration with existing products.
+Today, we continue to uphold our core values: building our products in-house, maintaining transparency and accessibility, and working closely with our community.
+You can always reach us directly, and we also host a monthly livestream on our Discord and YouTube channels to stay connected and engaged with our users.

 ### **What do we offer?**